Kruptein/PlanarAlly/README.md

 By default the grid is shown between the map layer and the token layer, so that tokens appear on top of the grid.  (assuming you use the token layer for tokens)
 All tokens will automatically snap to a grid location and will also snap to grids when resizing.

-To prevent auto snapping, combine your move/resize with the alt key or disable the grid _(soon TM)_
+To prevent auto snapping, combine your move/resize with the alt key or disable the grid in the server settings.

 You can set the size of a single grid cell in the options menu.